s3yonsei/rewind_serverless/atc24_ae/README.md

 Please refer to the instructions at the following link:
 [Getting Started with REWIND](https://github.com/s3yonsei/rewind_serverless/tree/main?tab=readme-ov-file#2-getting-started)

-Running REWIND will require three terminals, the first one running the OpenWhisk, and a second one running the file rewind Python code, and a final one for sending function request to the OpenWhisk
+Running REWIND will require three terminals, the first one running the OpenWhisk, and the second one running the file rewind Python code, and the final one for sending function request to the OpenWhisk.
-To verify that the configuration of the REWIND has been successfully completed, run next commands:
+To verify that the configuration of the REWIND has been successfully completed, run next commands in the first terminal:
 ```
 $ cd rewind_serverless/openwhisk
 $ sudo su
 # ./gradlew core:standalone:bootRun
 ```

-In a new terminal (do not close the 1st one):
+Second terminal (do not close the 1st one):
 ```
 $ cd rewind_serverless/rewind
 $ sudo su
 # python3 file_rewinder.py
 ```

-In a new terminal (do not close the 1st/2nd ones):
+Third terminal (do not close the 1st/2nd ones):
 ```
 $ cd rewind_serverless/atc24_ae/evaluation
 $ sudo su